-E2 Simulation of the RS-EPR signal amplitude as a function of B1 and scan rate
+525 2 Simulation of the RS-EPR signal amplitude as a function of B1 and scan rate

-For each point in Fig. 5, a complex transient RS-EPR signal containing both dispersion and absorption was simulated as described in the preceding section and subsequently deconvolved.
+For each point in Fig. 5, a complex transient RS-EPR signal containing both dispersion and absorption was simulated as described in Appendix Ethe preceding section and subsequently deconvolved.
 From each deconvolution, the signal amplitude, which is the maximum of the absorption signal, was extracted.
-The obtained values were normalized to the global maximum of all the signal amplitudes to form a relative comparison.
+The obtained values were normalized to the global maximum of all the signal amplitudes obtained in order to form a relative comparison.